 My answer- As long as history doesn’t turn him into a villain.

-Alexander tried to persuade a yogi to stay with him as one of his teachers.
-Alexander even hinted use of force to take him to his country, to which the yogi replied philosophically, that “what shall I be worth to you, Alexander, for exhibiting to the Greeks if I am compelled to do what I do not wish to do?”.
+Alexander attempted to persuade a yogi to stay with him as one of his teachers.
+He even suggested using force to escort him to his country, but the yogi replied philosophically: “What shall I be worth to you, Alexander, for exhibiting to the Greeks if I am compelled to do what I do not wish to do?”.

-But Alexander did succeed in taking a yogi back home or atleast it seemed that way.
-The yogi lived as a teacher to Alexander and represented “eastern honesty and freedom”.
-The Greeks called this yogi “Kalanos”, which might either be a reference to kalyan or Kali.
 As the yogi accompanied Alexander to Persia, he wanted to give up his life as the body was not holding up and he knew his time to go had come.
-Being a yogi he wanted to go on his terms by entering a samadhi while sitting on a funeral pyre.
+Being a yogi, he wanted to go on his terms by entering a samadhi while sitting on a funeral pyre.
 This happened in the full view of the whole Macedonian army.
-The soldiers observed that the yogi had no fear of pain or death, and who never once moved from his position as his flesh was consumed by the flames.
-He was seventy-three years of age at time of his death and the city where this immolation took place was Susa in the year 323 BC.
+The soldiers observed that the yogi had no fear of pain or death, and he never once moved from his position as his flesh was consumed by the flames.
+He was seventy-three years of age at the time of his death.
+The city where this immolation took place was Susa in the year 323 BC.